johanneslatzel/Chess-App/docs/chessapp/controller/updater.md

 def import_pgn(app, tree: ChessTree, pgn: str, source: SourceType, about_to_close, count_frequency: bool = False):
+    """ import a pgn string into the ChessTree

+    Args:
+        app (ChessApp): the main application
+        tree (ChessTree): the ChessTree to import into pgn (str): the pgn string
+        source (SourceType): the source of the moves about_to_close (_type_): callable that returns True if the module closes count_frequency (bool, optional): Defaults to False. if True, the frequency of the moves will be counted
+    """
     lines = extract_lines(pgn, about_to_close)
     for line in lines:
         app.show_status_message("found line: " + str(line))